 What do these Attorneys do?
 They litigate medical malpractice lawsuits for the plaintiff, who is either a survivor of medical malpractice or a legal representative of the victim.
 The defendant would be the healthcare provider or any healthcare professional involved in the medical malpractice.

-Here we will take a look at medical malpractice lawsuits in the US in a nutshell.
+Here we will take a look at the history of medical malpractice lawsuits in the US in a nutshell.

 Medical malpractice regulation in the United States has historically been governed by individual states instead of the federal government.
 The system and rules that govern it have been developed based on state court decisions.